quinnmclaughlin42/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 To begin, we log into Microsoft Azure and create a new Resource Group to house everything we’ll build.
 Once this is created, we’ll create a Virtual Network server for our consequent Virtual Machines to run within.
-In this scenario, I decided to have the region of our Virtual Network set to ‘East US 2’, and as the VM’s are built, they will also be put into the same region.
+In this scenario, I decided to have the region of our Virtual Network set to ‘East US 2’, and as the VMs are built, they will also be put into the same region.
 Once the Virtual Network deploys we can build both of our Virtual Machines, with the key difference between them being the operating system we choose for each.
 One will be launched with Windows Datacenter (DC-1), and the other will run Windows 10 (Client-1).
 Before subsequent deployment, we also make sure each VM is set to the Virtual Network we created previously, which can be found within the Networking tab.
-After this, both VM’s can be deployed.
+After this, both VMs can be deployed.
 </p>
 <br />